-Fuel shortages remain, impacting private agricultural sector, triggering an increase in production costs and the final price of food.
+Fuel shortages persist, affecting the private agricultural sector, which has shown an increase in production costs that reflects in the final price of food.

-In September, 39,763 people benefited from food security activities, including food distribution and production in 46 municipalities in 14 states.
+In September, 56,813 people benefited from food security activities, including food distribution and production in 69 municipalities in 19 states of the country.

-The main activities reported by the Cluster partners were:
+The main activities reported by Cluster partners were:

-Distribution of complementary food in educational institutions, community centers and health facilities; support for the production and distribution of nutritionally fortified food for people with specific needs; and distribution of food to vulnerable people, with particular attention to women and girls at risk, and families with children under 5 with acute malnutrition.
+Distribution of supplementary food in educational institutions, community centers and health facilities; support for the production and distribution of nutritionally enriched food for people with specific needs; and distribution of food to vulnerable people, with particular attention to women and girls at risk and families with children under 5 years of age with acute malnutrition.

-Provision of seeds, tools, small equipment, animals and technical assistance for food production to meet immediate needs, with special attention to female-headed households (FHHs).
+Provision of seeds, tools, small equipment, animals and technical assistance for food production to meet immediate needs, with special attention to households with female heads of household.

-Technical strengthening and equipment to public institutions and local organizations that implement food and nutrition security activities, feasibility analysis for intervention modalities, and training in various trades that support food production, planting and acquisition of life skills.
+Technical strengthening and equipping of public institutions and local organizations that implement food and nutritional security activities, feasibility analysis for interventions, and training in various trades that support food production, agriculture and the acquisition of life skills.

-The response capacity of the Cluster needs to be strengthened and more resources need to be mobilized to respond in line with the scale of needs.
+It is necessary to strengthen the response capacity of the Cluster and mobilize more resources for a response in line with the scale of the needs.

-Cash transfer or voucher assistance modalities could become an effective mechanism for responding to emergency food needs once the fiscal conditions and legal framework for this type of assistance are clarified.
+Cash-based transfers (CBT) or coupon assistance can be effective mechanisms to respond to emergency food needs, once the fiscal conditions and legal framework for this type of assistance are clarified.

-Fuel shortages in some states of the country continue to impact agricultural and livestock guilds who express concern about the consequences of not being able to use the necessary machinery and equipment for food production and its subsequent transportation from the states of Apure, Barinas, Lara, Tachira and Zulia.
+Fuel shortages in some states continue to have an impact on agricultural and livestock guilds, which are concerned about the consequences of not being able to use the machinery and equipment necessary for food production, as well as transport food from the states of Apure, Barinas, Lara, Tachira and Zulia.